s0rta/revengate-new/roadmap.md

 - [ ] submit to the [Game Dev World Championship](https://thegdwc.com/) (before dec 31)
 - [ ] bug: cross-board connectors should never be in corners
 - [x] bug: TurnQueue is spinning hot on GameOver
+- [ ] bug: city outlaws are neutral
 - [ ] play time (screen time) on victory screen
 - [ ] saved games
   - [x] restore workflow on start screen